Please read carefully. Failure to comply with the rules below could result in disqualification.

 CATEGORIES OF DANCE

 MODERN – Performance must consist of interpretive movements using modern technique such as natural movements focused on the “core” of the body with coordination between breathing and movement as well as a dancer’s relationship with the floor.
-Up to three acro/gymnastic tricks are permissible.
+Up to three acro/gymnastic elements are permissible.

 ***In the above categories, lip-syncing and talking should be kept to a minimum, so as not to portray a character.